 And if you want to learn more about resource allocation and how a Work OS can make it way easier, you’re in the right place.

 Generally speaking, as a project manager (or resource manager), there are three different types of resources that will occupy your time.

 1. Human resources

-HR can include a pretty broad spectrum of management tasks, from job recruitment and time management, to measuring your workers’ performance and their workload against KPIs.
-And as I’m sure you’ve guessed, resource management is essential to accomplish these things.
+Your human resources are your team members who carry out project tasks.
+HR can include a pretty broad spectrum of management tasks — from job recruitment and time management to measuring your workers’ performance and their workload against KPIs.
+As you’ve probably guessed, resource management is essential to accomplish these things.

 2. Material resources

-In other words, we’re talking about office stuff like ballpoint pens, event lanyards, mugs, laptops—any physical item that your team needs to use as part of a wider task.
+Managing materials is all about the tangible resources your team needs to complete a task.
+That might include office essentials like ballpoint pens, event lanyards, mugs, laptops—any physical item that your team needs to use as part of a wider task.

 3. Relationship resources